ajtock/NGS_intro_Cambridge_SysBio/README.md

 - The practical session will run via Zoom ([link]())
 - We will use a shared Google Doc for you to post questions ([link]()
-- We will use a virtual environment that you can access from your internet browser.
-You will receive details for login by email
+- We will use a virtual environment that you can access from your internet browser; you will receive details for login by email.
+All of the software we'll be using today has been pre-installed in this virtual environment, as software installation can be a time-consuming task.
+Nonetheless, links to the software installation pages are provided throughout, which you can refer back to later if you want to run subsequent analyses on your own computer.

 * * *